-From our lecture platforms, in our spirit ualistic conferences, in the indistinct utter ances of many trance speakers, in the songs of our public meetings, in thedreams of the new-born Spiritualist, and the veteran of a thousand, come the words, "Progression- upward and onward," uttered as if with intensity of conviction that this is the summum bonum, thing for which all matter exists, all spirit moves.
+From our lecture platforms, in our spiritualistic conferences, in the indistinct utter-ances of many trance speakers, in the songs of our public meetings, in the dreams of the new-born Spiritualist, and the veteran of a thousand, come the words, "Progression-upward and onward," uttered as if with in-tensity of conviction that this is the summum bonum, thing for which all matter exists, all spirit moves.

-Words are sometimes the materialization of a thought-too often a concealment of or substitute for, thought-symbols whose significance has been forgotten.
-It is common in our meetings, especially by the lower range of our speakers, to say that members of orthodox churches are led by words which had a meaning once, but lost it; that, as Emerson says, "Most people go to church because they are too lazy to think;" and I am just waking up to a perception that theirs in their own view on a single table of what is charged on them is true of us also, stone which we in modern language call a and that Spiritualists, too, have their words of no meaning-to them, their "unknown God whom they ignorantly worship" with an adoration profound in proportion to the absence of clear conception.
+Words are sometimes the materialization Words are sometimes the materialization of a thought-too often a concealment of, or substitute for, thought-symbols whose significance has been forgotten.
+It is com-on in our meetings, especially by the lower range of our speakers, to say that members of orthodox churches are led by words which had a meaning once, but lost it; that, as Emerson says, "Most people go to church because they are too lazy to think;" and i am just waking up to a perception that what is charged on them is true of us also, and that Spiritualists, too, have their words